avredd/sitstand/README.md

 # sitstand

 sitstand is a poorly assembled shell script I made to remind myself when I've had enough sitting and when I've had enough standing.
 It can function as a regular timer, a timer with multiple cycles, or a timer with cycles of alternating length.
+It sends desktop notifications, plays a noitification sound, and pushes a notification to my phone via IFTTT.

 ## Running It
 ```